-Follow up When deadlines for corrective action are reached, the manager responsible for the area audited is contacted and the environmental manager checks the corrective action carried out.
+Follow up responsible for the area audited is contacted and the environmental manager checks the corrective action carried out.
 If corrective action is effective, the case is closed.
 If not, a new report is prepared.
-Responsible manager Reporting A joint report is prepared on the basis of all the internal environmental audits of the company.
+Reporting A joint report is prepared on the basis of all the internal environmental audits of the company.
 This report forms the basis for management's review of the whole system.
-Environment manager